What is Regenerative Agriculture?

-Regenerative Agriculture is a system of farming principles and practices that increases biodiversity, enriches soils, improves watersheds, and enhances ecosystem services.
+Regenerative Agriculture embodies a set of farming principles and practices designed to enhance biodiversity, soil quality, watershed health, and ecosystem services.